Zergie/Profile/README.md

 There are some scripts worth mentioning:

-1. **Install-Tools.ps1** : Sets up chocolaty and installs my tools
-2. **Install-Config.ps1** : Links configuration files to the default locations.
+1. **Install-Tools.ps1** : Sets up chocolaty and installs my tools, links configuration files to the default locations.